 Cheapest GLP-1 Provider Compared With Mochi 2026: Ranked by True Monthly Cost | Luma Health

 Editorial Disclosure Luma Health competes with Mochi Health and stands to benefit if you choose Luma Health.
-This cost ranking is written from a competitive position.
-Mochi's RD coaching inclusion is acknowledged as genuine value that justifies a higher price for patients who use it.
+Mochi's RD coaching inclusion is acknowledged as genuine value for patients who use it.

 Mochi's True Monthly Cost — What You Actually Pay

 Mochi's advertised medication rate doesn't tell the full cost story.
-The effective monthly total depends on whether Mochi's membership fee is charged separately from the medication subscription — a distinction that significantly changes the comparison math.
+The effective monthly total depends on Mochi's separate membership fee.

 Mochi Health — True Monthly Cost Breakdown (June 2026)